misheho/full_stack_mluukkai/part0/new_note_spa.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa
     activate server

-    Note left of server: The server responds with an updated array of notes
+    Note left of server: The server responds with a confirmation of note creation

     server-->>browser: [{ "content": "New SPA Note", "date": "2025-08-11" }, ... ]
     deactivate server

+    Note right of browser: The browser executes the callback function that renders the notes

 ```